 You may have heard that central Iowa is facing a workforce shortage in skilled trades.
 Rapid growth in Greater Des Moines and an aging workforce are just a couple of reasons for this shortage.

-Tasked with thinking creatively about how to address this challenge, Michelle Ashline, Workforce Development Manager at Turner Construction Company, focuses on building relationships throughout the industry, the education systems, and community to create opportunities for people of all ages and experiences to learn about and consider construction as a choice for their long-term career.
+Tasked with thinking creatively about how to boost employee recruitment, Michelle Ashline, Workforce Development Manager at Turner Construction Company, focuses on building relationships throughout the industry, the education systems, and community to create opportunities for people of all ages and experiences to learn about and consider construction as a choice for their long-term career.

 The construction industry offers both a great starting wage and a clear path for career growth.
 Michelle says, "It’s not just a good-paying job, it’s a path to success, and an opportunity to be a part of strengthening your community."
 She especially sees her organization as playing a part of the economic success of the area and the sustainability of our communities.

-Here are some ways Michelle is working to build a thriving Construction Skilled Trades workforce.
+Here are some recruiting ideas Michelle is implementing to build a thriving Construction Skilled Trades workforce.